guile-sql

 (filter (lambda (c) (not (eq? (car c) #:offset))) q)

-The formatter sorts clauses into canonical SQL order regardless of their order in the input alist.
+The formatter sorts clauses into canonical SQL order regardless of their order in the input list.
 See Canonical clause ordering.

 When a list appears in expression position, the formatter automatically distinguishes subqueries from expression lists by inspecting the first element: